 To provide extended time to learn procedures integral to primary care

 Develop knowledge and skills in behavioral medicine topics related to primary care.

 Explore and discuss attitudes and beliefs related to physician wellness.

 These goals are accomplished through: 1) lectures taught by core family medicine faculty, such as, “Managing Hypertension,” “The Geriatric Assessment,” and “Chronic Disease Management;" 2) hands-on procedures workshops including, “Suturing” and “Perineal Laceration;” and 3) interactive process groups focusing on resident wellness and experiences.

 Longitudinal Blocktime is scheduled on Tuesday afternoons throughout the academic year.
-Blocktime begins with Grand Rounds from 12:30-1:30 pm and is followed by Longitudinal Blocktime from 1:45- 4:45 pm.
-Blocktime includes lectures, Journal Club, and Resident Wellness.
+Blocktime begins with Grand Rounds from 12:30-1:30 pm.
+Grand Rounds presenters include Family Physician faculty, faculty from the other UC Davis departments and invited guest speakers.
+Each third year residents presents a Grand Rounds.
+Longitudinal Blocktime is scheduled from 1:45- 4:45 pm.
+Blocktime includes a variety of core lectures and workshops.
 This is protected time for R2, R3 residents on outpatient rotations.